rusnuker/winapi_undocumented/shell32_RunFileDlg.md

 I think Win2K and higher.
 I guess that's more than u need, eh?

 ## Close Definition
-Yes, I took it from ReactOS docs.
-Any problems?
+All the arguments can be NULL if you want to.
 ```
-int RunFileDlg
+STDAPI_(int) RunFileDlg
 (
-  HWND hwndOwner, // The owner window handle (could be NULL, no parent window)
+  HWND hwndParent, // A handle to the parent window.
+Set to NULL to no parent window.
-  HICON hIcon, // The icon handle.
-Use LoadIcon (not LoadImage) to set it or set it to NULL for a default icon.
+  HICON hIcon, // Custom icon handle generated with LoadIcon (not LoadImage) or NULL for the default icon.
-  LPCWSTR lpstrDirectory, // A [full] path to the [working?] directory.
-Leave to NULL for [???]
+  LPCWSTR pszWorkingDir, // I DON'T THINK THIS MEANS ANYTHING.
+Set to NULL.
-  LPCWSTR lpstrTitle, // A title.
-Leave to NULL for default title.
+  LPCWSTR pszTitle, // Custom title or NULL for default.
-  LPCWSTR lpstrDescription, // A text.
-Leave to NULL for default text.
+  LPCWSTR pszPrompt, // Custom description or NULL for default.
-  UINT uFlags // Flags (later on)
+  DWORD dwFlags // Flags.
 )
 ```
 Flags:
 ```
-#define RFF_NOBROWSE 1       // Removes the browse button.
+#define RFF_NOBROWSE 1       // Removes the "Browse..." button.
 #define RFF_NODEFAULT 2      // No default item (recent command) selected.
 #define RFF_CALCDIRECTORY 4  // Calculates the working directory from the file name.
-#define RFF_NOLABEL 8        // Removes the edit box label.
+#define RFF_NOLABEL 8        // ~~Removes the edit box label~~ Removes the "Open: " lable.
 #define RFF_NOSEPARATEMEM 14 // Removes the Separate Memory Space check box (Windows NT only).
 ```
 ## Calling